comp-medicine-uc/guides/scientific_github_guide.md

 - Always write `README` files, remember they guide users that didn't work on the project.
 - General good practices for scientific computing can be seen [here](https://swcarpentry.github.io/good-enough-practices-in-scientific-computing/).

-> Personal comment: I like to start my commit messages with emoji when I can as an added tag.
+> Personal comment: I like to start my commit messages with emoji when I can as an added tag (known as _Gitmoji_).
 [Here's](https://gitmoji.dev/) a guide to doing so usefully.

 ## 📝 Collaborating with GitHub